IgniteUI/igniteui-docfx/en/components/stepper.md

 ## Keyboard Navigation

-Angular Material Stepper provides a rich variety of keyboard interactions to the end-user.
+Angular Stepper provides a rich variety of keyboard interactions to the end-user.
 This functionality is enabled by default and allows end-users to easily navigate through the steps.
 The [IgxStepperComponent]({environment:angularApiUrl}/classes/igxsteppercomponent.html) navigation is compliant with [W3 accessability standards](https://www.w3.org/WAI/ARIA/apg/example-index/tabs/tabs-manual.html#accessibilityfeatures) and convenient to use.

 **Key Combinations**